GoUpNumber/gun.fun/src/bet/offer-tutorial.md

 gun -s bet list
 ```

-Immediately after it will be in the `offered` state.
+Immediately after you've made the offer it will be in the `offered` state.
 When/if the proposer has taken your offer it will transition to the `unconfirmed` state and then eventually the `confirmed` state when it ends up in the chain.
 If the proposer chooses a different offer it will end up in the `canceled` state (or if you use [`gun bet cancel`](./cancel.md) to cancel it).